You know how there are ten million gift guides out there?

 - Richard Scarry’s Busytown: Eye Found It.
 This game had killer reviews, a six foot long game board, and promotes teamwork among siblings and friends, plus works for a variety of ages.
 Sold.

 - A hula hoop.
 Ella was introduced to these at school in P.E. and has been asking for one for months.
 We got one for each girl.
 (The ones on Amazon are a little overpriced, so we just picked them up at Target).

 For Ella (who is five and a half), we got:

 - Washi Tape Crafts: 110 Ways to Decorate Just About Anything.
 Ella LOVES crafts and projects.
 We have a copy of Project Kid and she has spent so many hours poring over the projects, marking ones she wants to make, and collecting items from around the house to make them.
 I got a review copy of this book, and as soon as it showed up with its ten rolls of washi tape, I knew she would be in heaven.

 - High heel shoes.
-This has been something Ella has requested about fifty times – I don’t know what’s made her want high heels, but for $15, I’m happy to make all her dreams come true.
+This has been something Ella has requested about fifty times – I don’t know what’s made her want high heels, but for around $15, I’m happy to make all her dreams come true.

 - A Pogo Stick.
 I think having each of them have their own will mean plenty of co-bouncing, races across the basement, and chances for friends to play with them too.